Undergraduate Course: Applied Dynamical Systems (MATH11140)

 ||Hours & Minutes

 |Main Exam Diet S2 (April/May)||2:00|

 On completion of this course, the student will be able to:

-- Identify the potential for multiple-scale dynamics in dynamical systems, discriminate between regular and singular perturbations, and apply perturbation techniques as appropriate.
+- Analyse multiple-scale dynamical systems, discriminate between regular and singular perturbations, and apply perturbative techniques.

-- Apply and adapt results and techniques from the course both co-operatively and individually to solve unseen assignments that extend concepts and examples studied in class.
+- Apply results and techniques from dynamical systems theory to solve unseen assignments that extend concepts and examples studied in the course.

 S.H.Strogatz, Nonlinear Dynamics and Chaos: With Applications to Physics, Biology, Chemistry, and Engineering (Studies in Nonlinearity), Westview Press, 2001.

-L.Edelstein-Keshet, Mathematical Models in Biology (Classics in Applied Mathematics), Society for Industrial and Applied Mathematics, 2005.
+L.Edelstein-Keshet, Mathematical Models in Biology (Classics in Applied Mathema+cs), Society for Industrial and Applied Mathematics, 2005.

 J.D.
 Murray, Mathematical Biology I: An Introduction (Interdisciplinary Applied Mathematics), Springer-Verlag, 2007.